CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

   * What will be the cost impact of your new architecture recommendations?

 This will help on the most immediate and direct impact of the recommendations.

+Task 1: Monitor and Forecast

+In this task you will learn how to monitor the cost of a workload with tools like Azure Advisor, Azure Cost Management and Billing.

+a.